thisuser667/TWebpImage/README.md

 Gif didn't work very well in ExtendedImage, now is corrected.
 Also clear that I couldn't check the Lazarus version in other platform than Windows.

+2022 Dec.
+27:
+Added AnimatedBox, replacement for ExtendedImage, it's a windowed control for viewing WicImage supported static file formats, gif and webp files.
+It uses the also added MovieImage, that implements gif and webp viewers and descends from TWicImage so it supports all wicImage supported static file formats.
+Both files are the same for Delphi and Lazarus, but keeping in mind that Lazarus, although may work in other SO because it doesn't uses Winapi.Windows.pas or any other Winapi unit, only is tested in Windows.
+Use: In delphi install AnimatedBox